Trails for everyone, forever

 Youth Backcountry Vacation Packing List

-• Lunch and snacks for the first day hike to camp!
+• Lunch and snacks for the hike in/day 1

 • Tent with rain fly and ground cloth